Chunyu-Lin-bjtu/autoware-wiki/Contributing-to-Autoware.AI.md

   - Can the pull request be merged independent of any other pull requests?
     This is not an absolute requirement because sometimes multiple pull requests are needed for a complex feature, but in the majority of cases if your pull request requires other pull requests to be merged first, it will be looked at very intensively and may not be accepted.
     If you are developing a separate feature that requires another feature still in review, consider waiting for that feature to be merged before making your own pull request.
+  - Have all comments on the pull request been addressed satisfactorily?
   - Have the commits been signed for the [Developer Certificate of Origin](https://developercertificate.org/)?

 While performing the review, feel free to suggest changes to the code and documentation.